ibois-epfl/script-sync/README.md

 All contributions are welcome.
 Have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## References
 There are a lot of plug-ins that allow to run Python in Rhino.
 Among them, [CodeListener](https://github.com/ccc159/CodeListener) was working until RhinoV8 and it was a source of inspiration for this project.
-This is a simplified version, but it can run `C#` and both `IronPython` and `CPython` in RhinoV8.

 # For code maintainers
 Packages are published (`.yak` and `.vsix`)  automatically when a GitHub release is created.